marco57080/Health-metrics-monitoring/README.md

 mvn spring-boot:run
 ```

-To test the functionaility of the data streaming and monitroing service, start the gRPC server first.
+To test the functionality of the data streaming and monitoring service, start the gRPC server first

 ```
 npm install
-python install -r requirement.txt python3 seq_gen.py
+python install -r requirement.txt python seq_gen.py
 node seq_gen.js
 ```

-Next, create stream and table manually in ksqlDB cli, refer to `ksqlDB_init.sql`.
+Next, create stream and table manually in ksqlDB cli, refer to `ksqlDB_init.sql`

-To run the monitoring service and test it with simulated input, run following scripts with Node.js
+To run the monitoring service and test it with simulated input, run the following scripts with Node.js

 ```
 node kafka_consumer_metric_monitoring.js
 node kafka_producer_healthRecord.js
 ```

-Modify the function arguments in `kafka_producer_healthRecord.js` to adjust the frequency of the simulated signal.
+To adjust the frequency of the simulated signal, modify the function arguments in `kafka_producer_healthRecord.js`

 ## Acknowledgments